nasa/cumulus/docs/upgrade-notes/upgrading-tf-version-0.13.6.md

 Terraform provides a [`0.13upgrade` command](https://www.terraform.io/docs/commands/0.13upgrade.html) as part of version 0.13 to handle automatically upgrading your code. **Make sure to check out the [documentation on batch usage of `0.13upgrade`](https://www.terraform.io/docs/commands/0.13upgrade.html#batch-usage), which will allow you to upgrade all of your Terraform code with one command**.

-Run the `0.13upgrade` commands until you have no more necessary updates to your deployment code.
+Run the `0.13upgrade` command until you have no more necessary updates to your deployment code.

 ### Upgrade your deployment